Philipbear/msbuddy/README.md

 ### Quick Start ([link](https://msbuddy.readthedocs.io/en/latest/quickstart.html))

 As a quick start, we here load a mgf file and annotate the molecular formula for each MS/MS spectrum.
-All the parameter settings are specified in the [`BuddyParamSet`](https://msbuddy.readthedocs.io/en/latest/pyapi.html#msbuddy.BuddyParamSet) object.
+All the parameter settings are specified in the [`BuddyParamSet`](https://msbuddy.readthedocs.io/en/latest/pyapi.html#msbuddy.BuddyParamSet) class.
 **Parallel computing** is also supported.

 ```python